Web3-Pi/web3-reverse-proxy/README.md

 Users may wish to integrate the proxy with wallet applications, e.g. Metamask.
 Below is the example of a proper configuration.
 It is convenient to create a duplicate of Mainnet network configuration.
-The only data that is specific is RPC URL that is access URL and points the proxy.
+The only specific piece of setup is the RPC URL, which needs to be set to the proxy's RPC endpoint.
 See the example below.

 ![Metamask](./admin/docs/metamask-1.png)